elvisimprsntr/siriproxy-ipcam/README.md

 To Do List
 ----------

-- Make into a function to make it easier to add more jokes
+- Add authenticated IP camera access.
-- Add an example redirecting Siri to a YouTube video.
-The idea is to RickRoll someone based on particular keywords.
+- Add ability to launch a live IP camera feed or at least provide a button to do so.

 Licensing
 ---------